 Risk Register Guide: How to Document and Monitor Risks

 In business, risk lurks around every corner—some so subtle they barely register.
-As you plan, consider unexpected disruptions, like a regional conflict affecting supply chains or a natural disaster, such as a sinkhole swallowing key infrastructure.
+As you plan, consider unexpected disruptions, such as a regional conflict affecting supply chains or a natural disaster, like a sinkhole swallowing key infrastructure.
 These events, often unforeseen and outside daily concerns, may be overlooked in a broad risk management plan.

-The aptly named risk register serves as a critical tool to capture and prepare for such unforeseen risks.
+The aptly named risk register serves as a critical tool for capturing and preparing for unforeseen risks.
 It ensures businesses can proactively mitigate their impact and maintain operational continuity with risk information in advance.

 Download Our Operational Risk Assessment Template

-How a Risk Register Fits Into Risk Management
+How Does a Risk Register Fit Into Risk Management?

 While the terms “risk register” and “risk management” are often used interchangeably, they’re two distinct components of an overall strategy.